suhailsameer/Regex_assign/README.md

 # Regex_assign

-This repository contains a Python program designed to test regular expressions (regex) over various test cases.&#8203;:contentReference[oaicite:2]{index=2}
+This repository contains a Python program designed to test regular expressions (regex) over various test cases.

 ### Running the Program
 Clone the repo and navigate to the folder